-- Consider this lexically ambiguous noun: bank - What lexical entries correspond to this form? - Which of these are disambiguating contexts? - Disambiguating region: Precedes or follows?

-b.
-The helicopter landed on the bank to airlift the patient.

-c.
-They cashed some checks at the bank after lunch.
+- Consider this lexically ambiguous noun: bank - What lexical entries correspond to this form? - Which of these are disambiguating contexts? - Disambiguating region: Precedes or follows? - a.
+I knew how to spell bank when I was six. - b.
+The helicopter landed on the bank to airlift the patient. - c.
+They cashed some checks at the bank after lunch. - d.

-d.
 We couldn't see the bank of the river through the fog.